singhvis29/Hands_On_LLM_WR/README.md

    * Exact matches are are hard to find, that is a case for keyword search.
    * Dense retreival systems find it challenging to work properly in domains other than the ones they have been trained on.
    * Determining best way to chunk documents
+6. Transformer language models are limited in context size so intelligent chunking strategies should be applied in order to retreive most relevent documents.
+Generally multiple vectors per document perform better than one vector per document strategies due to their ability to capture more information
+7. To make the search scale beyond millions of vectors, we use nearest neighbour optimized search libraries like FAISS or Annoy.
+Vector databases like Pinecone, ChromaDB, Weaviate can also be used for building retrieval systems
+8. Fine-tuning a model based on the data include making the relevant queries closer to the document and making irrelevant queries farther from the document
+9. Rerankers operate as a part of a search pipeline with a goal to reorder a number of shortlisted search results by relevance.
+The shortlisting step is called the first-stage and can be a dense retrieval, keyword search or hybrid approach
+10. A reranker assigns a relevance score to each document by looking at the document and the query at the same time.
+One popular way to build LLM search reranker is to present the query and each results to an LLM working as a cross-encoder
+11. MAP (Mean Average Precision) and nDCG (normalized discounted cummulative gain) are two metrics to evaluate search systems.
+In this book, we learn how to calculate MAP for a search system.
+12. The mean average precision takes into consideration the average precision score of a system for every query in the test suite.
+By averaging them, it produces a single metric that we can use to compare a search system against another.
+13.